getevo/evo/docs/migration.md

 > The EVO migration system conducts a routine check of the database structure during each startup.
 It then compares this structure with the application's requirements and endeavors to apply any necessary patches if discrepancies are detected.

 ## Warning
 > Altering column in a database may potentially lead to data loss or corruption of text data.
-Collation determines how string comparison and sorting operations are performed in a database, including how data are interpreted and ordered.
+Column type, size, collation, charset, precision and scale determines how data are interpreted and stored, modifying them could cause permanent data loss.
 Before altering the collation of a column, it's crucial to:
 > - **Back up your data:** Always make a full backup of your database before making any significant changes like altering collations.
 > - **Understand the implications:** Carefully assess how the change in collation may impact your data and application.
 Test the changes in a controlled environment if possible.